DataBiosphere/bond/README.md

 # Setup

-In order to run tests or run the local development app server, you need to install Python 2.7, Pip, and [Google Cloud SDK](https://cloud.google.com/sdk/install).
+In order to run tests or run the local development app server, you need to install Python 3.7, Pip, and [Google Cloud SDK](https://cloud.google.com/sdk/install).

 ## Virtualenv

 [Virtualenv](https://virtualenv.pypa.io/en/stable/) is a tool that helps you manage multiple Python versions and your project dependencies.
 We recommend you setup Virtualenv for development and testing of Bond.

-1. Verify that you have Python 2.7 installed: `python --version` (**Note**: The name of your Python 2.7 command may be something different like `python2` if you have multiple versions of Python installed)
+1. Verify that you have Python 3.7 installed: `python --version` (**Note**: The name of your Python 3.7 command may be something different like `python3` if you have multiple versions of Python installed)
 1. Install virtualenv: `pip install virtualenv`
 1. `cd` to the Bond root directory
-1. Set up virtualenv for Bond: `virtualenv -p python env` (**Note**: Ensure that you pass the correct Python 2.7 executable to the [`-p` parameter](https://virtualenv.pypa.io/en/stable/reference/#cmdoption-p))
+1. Set up virtualenv for Bond: `virtualenv -p python env` (**Note**: Ensure that you pass the correct Python 3.7 executable to the [`-p` parameter](https://virtualenv.pypa.io/en/stable/reference/#cmdoption-p))
 1. Activate virtualenv: `source env/bin/activate`
-1. Install project dependencies: `pip install -r requirements.txt -t lib --ignore-installed`
+1. Install project dependencies: `pip install -r requirements.txt --ignore-installed`

 You may now run tests or run the application server normally.